All Episodes

 She became violently ill, vomiting, foaming at the mouth.

-Uh has this woman died?
+Has this woman died?

 I haven't heard about this.

-ABC had it guessed.
+ABC had it, yes.

 I saw the story myself.

-Um trying to coax her dog that wasn't eating the dog food by eating.
+Trying to coax her dog that wasn't eating the dog food by eating.

 You doubt the Canadian press.

-A Canadia Canadian woman tried to coax her dog that wasn't eating by eating some of the pet food herself.
+A Canadian woman tried to coax her dog that wasn't eating by eating some of the pet food herself.

-Uh it does lead to an interesting question.
+It does lead to an interesting question.

 How did she house train the dog?